kennethchu-statcan/covid19/004-diagnostics/README.md

 Recommendation
 --------------
-A comparison of the three data sets above suggests that using a certain "patched" version of the PHI data set of PHAC should be the most straightforward.
+A comparison of the three data sets above suggests that using a certain "patched" (see below) version of the PHI data set of PHAC should be the most straightforward.

 Key observation on the PHI data (of cumulative counts)